-If you would like to provide comments to the Design Review Committee, please:
+If you would like to provide comments to the Growth Management Citizens Committee, please:

-- Fill out a speaker request form, located in the foyer. - Submit the form to the Clerk before the item begins. - When it's your turn, the Clerk will call your name and invite you to the podium. - Speakers have three minutes, unless the presiding officer (usually the chair) changes that time. - You may not give your time to another person, but groups can select a single speaker as long as three other members of your group are present.
-Group representatives have 10 minutes unless that time is changed by the presiding officer or the commission. - In writing: Email comments to planning@carlsbadca.gov Comments received by 1 p.m. the day of the meeting will be shared with the commission prior to the meeting.
-When e-mailing comments, please identify in the subject line the agenda item to which your comments relate.
+- Fill out a speaker request form. - Submit the form to staff before the item begins. - When it's your turn, staff will call your name and invite you to the podium. - Speakers have three minutes, unless the presiding officer (usually the chair) changes that time. - You may not give your time to another person, but groups can select a single speaker as long as three other members of your group are present.
+Group representatives have 10 minutes unless that time is changed by the presiding officer. - In writing: Email comments to committee@carlsbadca.gov Comments received by 2:30 p.m. the day of the meeting will be shared with the committee prior to the meeting.
+When e-mailing comments, if the comment relates to a specific item on the agenda, please identify in the subject line the agenda item to which your comments relate.
 All comments received will be included as part of the official record.
 Written comments will not be read out loud.